The Amarna - a tail of Two Times © Robert Cole 2024

 However, scholarship provides speculative claims of Mitanni origins for Kiya with no definitive remains to show parentage.
 The contemporary exchange of images in the Sunshade, in my view, proves equality of station and kingship.
 Therefore, The Younger Lady and Kiya are one and the same.

-However, note Timeline 2, at left.
+However, note Hypothesis Timeline, at left.

 Hymn to Aten - tomb of Ay